Kong/cloud-migration-journey/docs/explore/phase2.md

 2. For each request hit `Send`, you will be prompted for the Runtime Instance IP (your gateway IP from the ansible inventory).

-You will again see nothing has changed from the client's perspective.
+You will see nothing has changed from the client's perspective.
+Which is the expectation!

 ## Closing and Recap